California

 City-Specific Considerations

-While this documentation covers state-wide requirements, major cities like Los Angeles, San Diego, San Jose, San Francisco, Fresno, Long Beach, and Sacramento may have additional local regulations.
-It is advisable to review local laws when drafting lease agreements to ensure full compliance.
+While this documentation covers state-wide requirements, major cities like Los Angeles, San Diego, San Jose, San Francisco, Fresno, Long Beach, and Sacramento may impose additional local regulations.
+Property owners should review local laws when drafting California lease agreements to ensure full compliance with municipal requirements.

 Statutes